ibm-cloud-docs/power-iaas/backup-strategies.md

 In your account, the following deployments are made:

-* Establishes the connectivity between {{site.data.keyword.powerSys_notm}} instances and the backup server through a Transit Gateway connection to the backup VPC.
+* Establishes the connectivity between {{site.data.keyword.powerSys_notm}} instances and the backup server through the Transit Gateway connection to the backup VPC.
 The automation when the Backup Offering is provisioned establishes this connection.

 * Achieve the name resolution for the backup server connection by using the file on the agent system available at `/etc/hosts` path or by adding `CNAME` entries to the DNS server associated with the agent system.